 My home will be never be like a show home or look like its ready for a ‘open house inspection’, however, with some easy organisation ideas, you can make it tidy and less work for yourself.

-ROUTINES are important, therefore I would like to share with you my children’s MORNING ROUTINE & EVENING ROUTINE chore charts.
-I can not take all the credit for these as I got the idea from a wonderful blogger http://theorganisedhousewife.com.au/; I created these at home on my own computer and adjusted them accordingly to suite our family needs.
+ROUTINES are important, therefore I would like to share with you some of my children’s MORNING ROUTINE & EVENING ROUTINE chore charts.
+I created these at home on my own computer and adjusted them accordingly to suite our family needs.

-The Morning Routine must be done as soon as they get up in the morning (7.00am) and completed before we leave for school by 8.10am.
-I inspect the rooms and if they haven’t made their bed or done these tasks, we don’t leave for school.
+The Morning Routine must be done as soon as they get up in the morning (7.00am) and completed before leaving for school, I inspect the rooms and if they haven’t made their bed or done these tasks, we don’t leave for school.

 The Evening Routine, must be completed from the time they walk in the door till bed time.